shaw8i/simplePaint/README.md

 # simplePaint
-Simple paint code for university project for the assembly(8086) course
+Simple paint program for university project for the assembly(8086) course preferred to run on windows xp for better performance